Guide your poems into print with Primers!

 - All submissions must be typed, 12pt, in a plain font, and with each poem beginning on a separate sheet of paper.

-- Submissions must be formatted as one single PDF or .doc / .docx Word documentcontaining all five poems and attached to your submission email.
+- Submissions must be a single PDF or .doc / .docx Word document containing all five poems.

 - Each submission must have a title.
-Please give the name of your submission and the name of your document the same title.
+Please name your document with the same title.

-- Please choose a specific not generic title (i.e. ‘A Bag of Tricks’ not ‘Primers Submission’ as we have many submissions to keep track of).
+- Please choose a specific not generic title (i.e. ‘A Bag of Tricks’ not ‘Primers Submission’)

-- Submissions are read anonymously so please do not include your name in either the file name or in the title of your submission.
-Each page of your submission should include the title of your submission, but no identifying details.
+- Submissions are read anonymously so please do not include your name in either the file name or in the title of your submission, or on any of the pages.

 - You may send more than one entry, but each must be treated as a separate entry and submitted via email individually.